Python console enables executing Python commands and scripts line by line, similar to your experience with Python Shell.

 You can use up and down arrow keys to browse through the history of executed commands, and repeat the desired ones.
 To preview the variable values calculated in the course of the execution, click and check the Special Variables list.

-The console is available for all types of project interpreters and virtual environments, both local and remote.
+The console is available for all types of Python interpreters and virtual environments, both local and remote.

 Run source code from the editor in console

 Open file in the editor, and select a fragment of code to be executed.

 - From the context menu of the selection, choose , or press Alt+Shift+E: